“Love this podcast! Best one out there for high-level industry trends and advice. Recommended!”

 JASON: Yes.
 I think a lot of legacy code comes out from good intentions.
 I don't think any developer sits down and goes, “You know what, I'm going to write a crappy code today.”

 A lot of it comes from external forces.
 And the reality of the situation is you never have all the time and all the money in the world to sit there and write the best code in the world.

 So I think a lot of that comes from external pressure from the business ─ and maybe you're hiring junior developers and maybe you're sending it offshore or something like that to get the job done as fast as possible.

 I think a lot of this comes from when there's a lot of focus on speed over quality and going with the lowest bidder in a situation.
 So someone naïve coming through a situation says, “We need to get all these features done.
 We have x amount of dollars to spend.
 This developer is charging me way less.
 Let's go with them.
 I don't see why not.”

 But even when developers are coming with the best intentions and even if they're good developers, they may be under pressure to say “Okay, what are ways we can make this even faster?
-Can you, guys, just not write test?
-Let's just not write test.
+Can you, guys, just not write tests?
+Let's just not write tests.
 It's only going to be a prototype.
 We just need to get it done for this demo next month and as long as we have it done for the demo, we'll be all good.”

 And someone is like, “Well, I don't know if we should that.”

 And then, the demo comes by and they go, “Okay, great!
 Demo went great!
 And here's the thing: They're going to give us more money if we can get this one or two extra features in there.
 Promise, promise, after that, we'll get back to the refactor.”